 The pronghorn lives in a hostile and barren environment.
 They are at home in the rolling prairies, arid deserts, and even coastal or mountainous terrain.
 The animals may face temperature ranges from well below zero to over a 100 degrees Fahrenheit and still thrive.

 The range of the pronghorn extends from southern Saskatchewan and Alberta in Canada south through the United States.
-The NWF says, "Pronghorn are found only in North America.
-Their natural range extended from southern Canada to northern Mexico.
-Today pronghorn are mainly found in the United States in the Great Plains, Wyoming, Montana, northeast California, southeast Oregon, Nevada, Utah, Colorado, Arizona, and New Mexico."
+Only found in North America, pronghorn have a natural range that extends from southern Canada to northern Mexico.
+These animals primarily inhabit the Great Plains, Wyoming, Montana, northeast California, Southeast Oregon, Nevada, Utah, Colorado, Arizona, and New Mexico.

 Pronghorn prefer open terrain and elevations that start around 1,000 feet, but they always stay within 3-4 miles of a healthy water source.
 Perhaps the healthiest populations reside in Wyoming in the red desert and Yellowstone regions.